pete88b/decision_tree/README.md

 > A decision tree ensemble implementation (see: http://course18.fast.ai).

+The main goals for this project are to;
+- learn how to write a tree ensemble and some interpretation functions
+- have a realistic project to learn nbdev and try things like converting nbdev flags to magics (https://forums.fast.ai/t/can-we-have-tab-completion-and-help-for-nbdev-flags/)

 ## Install

 I don't think we want to create a pip install for this project ... if you're looking for a production ready tree ensemble/random forest, you really should use https://scikit-learn.org/ instead (o: